Warning: Long post, no pictures. Deal!

 The ICB is typically sold without a lot of bells and whistles—just the basic Bible.
 The type is usually bigger than the NIrV—10-11 point as compared to 8 or 9, which is no small factor with beginning readers.
 Whether to buy a children’s translation is strictly a judgment call; in general, they aren’t needed for competent young readers who can transition quickly enough into one of the leading English translations for grownups.
 That said, I’ve owned a copy of the original ICB for thirty years and have used it in Sunday school and home Bible classes.
 A children’s translation can be helpful as a supplement, for reading aloud, and for comparison; also for encouraging a slow or reluctant reader.

-NOTE: One thing I’ve noticed about the two early reader versions (NIrV and ICB): they are actually more explicit about sex than the adult versions.
-I mean that, instead of figurative expressions like “knew” or “lay with,” ICB commonly uses the clunky and clinical, “had sexual relations with.”
+NOTE: One thing I’ve noticed about the two early reader versions (NIrV and ICB) that might be worth mentioning here: they are actually more explicit about sex than the adult versions.
+I mean that, instead of figurative expressions like “knew” or “lay with,” ICB commonly uses the clunky and clinical “had sexual relations with.”
 The NIrV varies: for lawful relations between husband and wife it says “made love to.”
 For the other kind, it’s usually “had sex with.”
 I don’t know what they could or should have used otherwise, but let the parent be aware let you get awkward questions from your five-year-old.

 One last up-and-comer: the New English Translation, or NET Bible (2005), which was specifically designed as a Bible for the digital age (hence the link).
 Since it’s all online it can be continually updated—kind of a Bibliowiki.
 The chairmen of the translation team claim no allegiance to a church or denomination, but all are attached to Dallas Theological Seminary.
 The NET has the same problems with gender exclusion that other modern translations do, though not to the extreme of the New NIV.
 A bigger problem, perhaps, is the translators’ strict division between OT and NT understanding of the messianic prophesies.
 Virgin becomes young woman in Is.
 7:14, and gender-neutral language in Psalm 8 does an end run around the NT notion that the Man made lower than the angels is ultimately embodied in Christ.
 Plus many other examples.
 Still, it’s generally considered a conservative translation and includes plentiful text notes (about the original manuscripts) and study notes (about interpretation).
 Though it’s always helpful to seek a second or third opinion with study notes, the NET could be helpful to a beginning scholar without funds or space for a roomful of commentaries and lexicons.